Microsoft/IntuneDocs.pt-br/InTuneDocs/deploy-use/skycure-mobile-threat-defense-connector.md

 ---

-# <a name="skycure-mobile-threat-defense-connector"></a>Conector da Defesa contra Ameaças Móveis do Skycure
+# <a name="skycure-mobile-threat-defense-connector"></a>Conector de Defesa contra Ameaças Móveis do Skycure

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]